 "I came to comfort and left comforted, I came to inspire and left inspired, I came to give strength and left strengthened".
 (Holy Scriptures).
-As your Chaplains, we are honored and humbled to be able to there for you in time of need, as an ear to listen or shoulder to lean on.
-But we can't tell you, how many times, the above words of the Holy Scriptures come to life, where we walk away inspired and strengthened.
+As your Chaplains, we are honored and humbled to be able to be there for you in time of need, as an ear to listen or shoulder to lean on.
+But we can't tell you, how many times, the above words of the Holy Scriptures come to life, where we come to comfort and assist ,and walk away inspired and strengthened.
 Please let me share one of those moments with you.

-Standing on line in Dunkin Donuts for a cup of coffee recently, one of our members walks in and we started chatting about life's challenges.
+Standing on line in Dunkin Donuts for a cup of coffee recently, one of our members walked in stood in line next to me and we started chatting about life's challenges.
 Then he brought up the subject of raising a child with 'special needs', "not easy" he said, "but G-d blessed me with this child and it has taught me so much about what is 'really' important in life".
 Then he took out a piece of paper from his pocket and said "here, read this when you have a moment, and please pass it along".
-I went back to my car, read the message, and I realized that we never know the challenges and burdens that others carry in their lives.
-I would be remiss if I did not pass along this powerful story......Here it is, titled, "Welcome to Holland" (by E. Kingsley)
+I went back to my car, read the message, and I realized that we never know the challenges and burdens that others carry in their hearts and lives.
+I would be remiss if I did not pass along this powerful story.......Here it is, titled, "Welcome to Holland"...

-I am often asked to describe the experience of raising a child with a disability - to try to help people who have not shared that unique experience to understand it, to imagine how it would feel.
+A Mom writes, I am often asked to describe the experience of raising a child with a disability - to try to help people who have not shared that unique experience to understand it, to imagine how it would feel.
 It's like this.....